Researchers ‘shocked’ by college biology textbooks’ handling of climate change

 “The information in these textbooks educated generations; the minimal content about climate change reflects how little the topic has been valued,” they added.

-The researchers said they think science education failures may help to explain why a majority of Americans — 57 percent — don’t believe climate change will be a “serious” threat in their lifetimes, according to a 2021 Gallup poll.
+The researchers said they think science education failures may help to explain why a majority of Americans — 57% — don’t believe climate change will be a “serious” threat in their lifetimes, according to a 2021 Gallup poll.

 What the researchers found